gms298/Encrypted-server-monitoring-agent/README.md

 	`openssl rsa -in privatekey.pem -pubout -out publickey.pem` to generate the public key.

-* Copy the `publickey.pem` file to the server-side - usign the same directory structure i.e., create `client` folder and paste inside.
+* Copy the `publickey.pem` file to the server-side - using the same directory structure i.e., create `client` folder and paste inside.

 * Change directories again 1 level up where package.json is located.
 Run `npm install` to automatically install all dependencies required by this project.

-* Modify the [client.js](https://github.com/gms298/Encrypted-server-monitoring-agent/blob/master/client.js#L8) source code to reflect the actual IP address & port number of the server to connect.
+* Modify the [client.js](https://github.com/gms298/Encrypted-server-monitoring-agent/blob/master/client.js#L8) source code to reflect the actual IP address & port number of the server-agent to connect to.

 * Run the client using `nodejs client.js` or `node client.js` (for legacy node.JS)